Zhiming-Huang/luc/README.md

 # LUC
 LUC is a congestion control algorithm based on swap-regret-minimizing techniques.
 In our experiments, we implement LUC through Linux kernel 5.4.0 based on the congestion control plane ([CCP](https://ccp-project.github.io/)).
 With CCP, developers can write congestion control algorithms with Rust or Python in a safe user-space environment instead of writing C and risking crashing your kernel.
-CCP allows the same algorithm implementation to be run through the Linux kernel.
+CCP has two main entities, one is the CCP-kernel module, and the other is the user-space CCP algorithm.
+LUC is implemented as the user-space CCP algorithm, which inputs the statistics from CCP-kernel and outputs the congestion window/rates back to the kernel.

 ## Experiment: Emulation on Mininet
 The experiments are based on two tools, i.e., [CCP](https://ccp-project.github.io/) and [Mininet](http://mininet.org/).
 CCP is used to implement LUC, and Mininet is the emulation tool to run experiments.
 Furthermore, we recommend running the experiments on Linux kernel 5.4.0, as the recommended Linux kernel version of [CCP Kernel Datapath](https://github.com/ccp-project/ccp-kernel) is 5.4.0.

 In the paper, we run Mninet experiments to compare LUC with CUBIC and [BBR2](https://github.com/google/bbr/blob/v2alpha/README.md).
-CUBIC is the default congestion control algorithm in Linux Kernel 5.4.0, but BBR2 needs to be compiled and installed.
+CUBIC is the default congestion control algorithm in Linux Kernel 5.4.0.
+BBR2 is not included in the Linux kernel and needs to be compiled and installed.

-In the following, we give step-by-step guidance on how to run the experiments.
+In the following, we give step-by-step instructions on how to run the experiments.

 ### Step 1:  Install BBR2
 There are two ways to install BBR2: